- Sightings in UK

 Caterpillars: The easiest stage of the lifecycle to recognise is the larva, or caterpillar, which is hairy and coloured orange-brown with blue bands.
 Like its close relative the oak processionary moth (OPM), the larvae move about in nose-to-tail processions.
 However:

-- OPM caterpillars often form a wedge-shaped procession, with one leader and subsequent rows containing several larvae; while
+- OPM caterpillars often form a wedge-shaped procession, with one leader and subsequent rows containing several larvae

-- OPM caterpillars have very long, white hairs which contrast markedly with other, shorter hairs; while
+- OPM caterpillars have very long, white hairs which contrast markedly with other, shorter hairs

-- PPM caterpillars do not have extremely long hairs, instead being covered with dense clumps of hairs with less variation in length;
+- PPM caterpillars are instead covered with dense clumps of hairs with less variation in length

-- PPM caterpillars are most likely to be seen in winter and early spring; while
+- PPM caterpillars are most likely to be seen in winter and early spring

-- PPM caterpillars are most likely to be seen in pine trees; while
+- PPM caterpillars are most likely to be found in pine trees

-- OPM caterpillars are most likely to be seen in oak trees.
+- OPM caterpillars are most likely to be found in oak trees

 Moths: Adult PPM moths have cream forewings with brown markings, and white hindwings, but to an untrained observer they are difficult to distinguish from other species of moth.
 They are flying about May to July, and individuals live for only about a day, during which time they must find a mate and lay their eggs in the foliage of a pine or other host tree.